iamciera/music_history/README.md

 # Music History

 This is my attempt to keep track of all new albums I listen to.
-Started in 2012 as a way to keep track of my favorite albums of the year.
-The only rating I give is **LOVE**, which is listed in a seperate section at the bottom of each year.
+In 2012 I started to keep a list of all my favorite albums released in the current year.
+In 2014 I started keeping track of every album I listen to.
+The only rating I give is LOVE, which is listed in a seperate list at the bottom of each year.

+Music suggestions are appreciated.

-While I also listen to older music, I usually do that by devouring entire discographies of artist.
+While I also listen to older music, I usually do that by devouring entire discographies of an artist.
 I do not keep track of this.
 Maybe I should.

-Music suggestions are appreciated.

 **bold** = albums I am interested in listening to.
 \* = note to listen again